Boston Medical Center – Brighton: Operations

 BMC Brighton is a teaching hospital affiliated with the Boston University Chobanian & Avedisian School of Medicine since 2021, previously affiliated with Tufts University School of Medicine.

-It is a designated Level 2 Adult trauma center, and discharged more than 12,000 patients in 2022, accounting for 1.7% of discharges in Massachusetts that year.
+It discharged more than 12,000 patients in 2022, accounting for 1.7% of discharges in Massachusetts that year.
 As of 2022, the hospital had 326 licensed beds, and operated with total revenue of $445.7 million.
 The hospital is designated by the Commonwealth of Massachusetts as a "high public payer" hospital, measured by the ratio of revenues from "public pay" patients (i.e. those covered by Medicare or Medicaid) versus those covered by commercial health insurance.